DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 [Teach in England if you trained outside the UK](/non-uk-teachers/teach-in-england-if-you-trained-overseas) gives information about:

-* how teachers who qualified in Ukraine can apply for English qualified teacher status without further fees or training
+* how teachers who qualified in Ukraine can apply for English QTS without further fees or training

 * finding a teaching job in England